ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Variables Explained: Your Complete Beginner’s Guide - <a href="https://medium.com/techtalk-with-bill/javascript-variables-explained-your-complete-beginners-guide-d51484c69e1a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bill Martin`**

+<blockquote>Unlock the power of JavaScript variables for real-world coding success.
+Start here, build the right foundation, and level up your…
+Continue reading on TechTalk With Bill »</blockquote>

+<h3>2.
+JavaScript Essentials: A Complete Beginner-to-Intermediate Guide with Examples - <a href="https://medium.com/@musheerk799/javascript-essentials-a-complete-beginner-to-intermediate-guide-with-examples-3581a6d78536?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Musheerk`**

+<blockquote>JavaScript is a dynamic, interpreted language used for building modern, interactive web applications.
+Continue reading on Medium »</blockquote>

+<h3>3.
+Hidden Conversions in JavaScript: What to Know in 2025 - <a href="https://javascript.plainenglish.io/hidden-conversions-in-javascript-what-to-know-in-2025-e385c986177f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aleksei Aleinikov`**

+<blockquote>We run into implicit conversions every day — and often blame “language quirks” when the real issue is a fuzzy mental model.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+Building a Real-Time Collaboration Tool with JavaScript - <a href="https://javascript.plainenglish.io/building-a-real-time-collaboration-tool-with-javascript-e380a5da77ce?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mariyam Mahmood`**

+<blockquote>How I Created a Live Document Editor That Feels Like Google Docs
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
 Top 5 JavaScript Courses Recommended by Top Web Developers - <a href="https://medium.com/@9-5-datascientist/top-5-javascript-courses-recommended-by-top-web-developers-a6a8d0f5121e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `9-5 Data Scientist`**

 <blockquote>5 JavaScript courses I recommend to every person who wants to become a top-tier web developer.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 JavaScript Closures Explained with Interactive Demos - <a href="https://medium.com/@codeversepro/javascript-closures-explained-with-interactive-demos-8142042b7061?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Hiteshkumar  Solanki`**

 <blockquote>Understanding The Scope (Backbone Closures)
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 How to Master JavaScript Array Methods With Me in 7 Days - <a href="https://medium.com/thepolar/how-to-master-javascript-array-methods-with-me-in-7-days-9fbd9cce845b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Niamh O'Shea`**

 <blockquote>When I first started learning JavaScript, array methods seemed like a hidden toolbox.
 I wasn’t sure where to begin, but I knew they could…
 Continue reading on The Polar »</blockquote>

-<h3>4.
+<h3>8.
 Java Course for Beginners: Learn the Building Blocks of Programming with NIIT - <a href="https://medium.com/@educationscholar144/java-course-for-beginners-learn-the-building-blocks-of-programming-with-niit-c5a12a79cec0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Education Scholar`**

 <blockquote>Java in Today’s Job Market
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>9.
 Mini JavaScript Quiz: Score 5/5 if You’re a Real Dev❓ - <a href="https://medium.com/@deshwaljaivardhan/mini-javascript-quiz-score-5-5-if-youre-a-real-dev-2328b2d1e112?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jaivardhan Deshwal`**

 <blockquote>Lets take a quick QUIZ with max score of 6.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Callback Hell in JavaScript: The Pyramid of Doom Explained - <a href="https://medium.com/@harikrishnabbomen/callback-hell-in-javascript-the-pyramid-of-doom-explained-dfedd14f2f25?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harikrishna Bomen`**

-<blockquote>JavaScript is single-threaded and heavily relies on asynchronous operations to keep applications responsive.
-Tasks like API calls, file…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Elevate Your Business with Cutting-Edge JavaScript Development in 2025 - <a href="https://medium.com/@performixusa/elevate-your-business-with-cutting-edge-javascript-development-in-2025-2e218229a98d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Performix`**

-<blockquote>Transform your business with cutting-edge JavaScript solutions in 2025.
-From dynamic web apps to enterprise-ready platforms, our JS…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Securing JavaScript Frontends Against Logic-Based Attacks - <a href="https://medium.com/illumination/securing-javascript-frontends-against-logic-based-attacks-66dc09d08be0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**

-<blockquote>How I Hardened My Web App’s Logic and Stopped Trusting the Browser.
-Continue reading on ILLUMINATION »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>